core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ### Initiator Processing of Message 2

-If the following condition holds, the Initiator MUST abort the session and reply with an EDHOC error message with error code 1, formatted as defined in {{Section 6.2 of I-D.ietf-lake-edhoc}}.
+If the EDHOC Connection Identifier C_I is equal to the EDHOC Connection Identifier C_R specified in EDHOC message_2, then the Initiator MUST abort the session and reply with an EDHOC error message with error code 1, formatted as defined in {{Section 6.2 of I-D.ietf-lake-edhoc}}.

-* The EDHOC Connection Identifier C_I is equal to the EDHOC Connection Identifier C_R specified in EDHOC message_2.

 # Extension and Consistency of Application Profiles # {#app-statements}